aspendlove/Easydl-cli/README.md

 ALL COMMAND ARGUMENTS

 "easydl" downloads youtube videos and songs

 "easydl -a" adds an alias

 "easydl -al" opens nano so you can view and change your aliases

+"easydl -y" opens nano so you can change the youtube-dl commands